FreeOurKnowledge/website/marketing/Communication_Strategy.md

 # Communication Strategy
 Note: Much of this list was developed by Jon Tennant @protohedgehog for the [Open Scholarship Communication Strategy](https://github.com/Open-Scholarship-Strategy/site/edit/master/Communication_Strategy.md).
 May his hard work and passion for open science live on through this project.

+Note2: If you add anyhing here you should also add it to the ['Marketing blitz' issue template](https://github.com/FreeOurKnowledge/community/issues/templates/edit)

 ## Channels to contact with project updates
 If you're planning to contact organisations about a project update, [open a new 'marketing blitz' issue in Github](https://github.com/FreeOurKnowledge/community/issues/new/choose) and follow the template/checklist to keep track of who you've contacted.
 Write a different pitch for each of the following categories, then copy to all.